Application is now closed.

 Ria Tan is just an ordinary person who is passionate about Singapore’s marine life.
 For the last 10 years, she has been regularly monitoring about 40 Singapore shores, making about 100 surveys a year with a small team of hardcore volunteers.

 She started TeamSeagrass and volunteers with the Mega Marine Survey of Singapore in collaboration with NParks.
 She was involved in setting up the guiding system at Chek Jawa and Pulau Semakau and trained volunteer guides at the Sisters Islands Marine Park.
-She is also part of the Friends of Ubin Network and organised Ubin Day 2014.
+She is also part of the Friends of Ubin Network and organised Ubin Day 2014 and Ubin Day 2015.
 She volunteers as a nature guide with the Naked Hermit Crabs.

 She is also an associate of the Lee Kong Chian Natural History Museum of Singapore.
-She is co-author of the Chek Jawa Guidebook, the Wild Singapore coffee table book and Southern Shores guidesheet and is currently working on new marine nature guidebooks for Singapore.
+She is co-author of the Chek Jawa Guidebook and the Wild Singapore coffee table book.
+She recently produced the Singapore Shores guidesheet and is currently working on new marine nature guidebooks for Singapore.
 More about wildsingapore and Ria’s projects.

-Eugene is the Director of Green Future Solutions, a sustainability consulting company that helps businesses and organisations address environmental challenges and identify green opportunities.
-He guides companies and organisations along their sustainability journey, and helps them on: Strategy and Operations; Research and Content; and Marketing and Engagement.
+He is the Director of Green Future Solutions, a sustainability consulting company that helps businesses and organisations address environmental challenges and identify green opportunities.
+He guides companies and organisations along their sustainability journey, and helps them on: Strategy and Operations; Research and Content; and Education and Training.